 Therapeutic alliance (e.g., ability to establish a working therapeutic relationship).
-Assessment, Evaluation and Diagnostic Skills (e.g., skill in interviewing, ability to diagnose psychosocial difficulties and disorders in children and youth, ability to identify appropriate evidence based practice based on assessment information) Therapy & Intervention skills [e.g., displays basic counseling skills; defines, clarify and specify clinical intervention targets based on both relevant evidence- based theory and the patient's specific case formulation; selects appropriate interventions guided by appropriate theory-based practice or practice based on evidence; effectively reviews, plans and assigns homework; ability to appropriately track patient progress, effectively paces session, balances focus on important issues with flexibility, address client motivation as needed, systematically implements appropriate evidence based interventions with fidelity and flexibility to address clinical target(s)].
+Assessment, Evaluation and Diagnostic Skills (e.g., skill in interviewing, ability to diagnose psychosocial difficulties and disorders in children and youth, ability to identify appropriate evidence-based practice based on assessment information) Therapy & Intervention skills [e.g., displays basic counseling skills; defines, clarify and specify clinical intervention targets based on both relevant evidence-based theory and the patient's specific case formulation; selects appropriate interventions guided by appropriate theory-based practice or practice based on evidence; effectively reviews, plans and assigns homework; ability to appropriately track patient progress, effectively paces session, balances focus on important issues with flexibility, address client motivation as needed, systematically implements appropriate evidence based interventions with fidelity and flexibility to address clinical target(s)].
 Cultural awareness and humility, sensitivity to clients' identities (e.g., demonstrates an understanding of how their own personal/cultural history, attitudes, and biases may affect how they understand and interact with people different from themselves; demonstrates knowledge of current theoretical and empirical knowledge base as it relates to addressing diversity-related factors in the context of providing clinical services and in supervision; integrates awareness and knowledge of individual and cultural differences in the conduct of professional roles, demonstrates the requisite knowledge base and ability to articulate an approach to working effectively with diverse individuals and groups, applies treatment approaches with diverse individuals and groups effectively in their professional work; demonstrates cultural sensitivity and responsivity when implementing evidence based interventions with diverse patient populations, identities, and backgrounds.)
-Use of and response to supervision (e.g., comes to supervision prepared, makes effective use of supervision, receptive to feedback and adjusts practice accordingly, demonstrates flexibility, communicates effectively with supervisor) Professionalism (eg, timeliness, conscientiousness, complies with practicum site's policies and procedures, displays a professional manner, possesses emotional stability and maturity, shows awareness of and attention to self-care, seeks supervision and consultation with appropriate supervisors when needed) Sensitivity to and awareness of ethical and legal issues (e.g., knowledgeable about and acts in accordance with relevant laws, ethical codes, professional standards/guidelines, works to resolve ethical dilemmas with appropriate decision making, conducts self in an ethical manner in all professional activities) Clinical documentation/note-keeping (e.g., clinically logical, timeliness, conciseness)

-Self-reflection and self-assessment skills (e.g., demonstrates awareness of their own clinical competencies and areas for continued development, engages in self-reflection regarding their personal and professional functioning)

-Please explain in the space below.
-If concerns are present, please specify the concerns and recommend strategies for improvement.

-What would you identify as the areas where your supervisee could benefit from continued clinical skill development and training?
+Use of and response to supervision (e.g., comes to supervision prepared, makes effective use of supervision, receptive to feedback and adjusts practice accordingly, demonstrates flexibility, communicates effectively with supervisor) Professionalism (e.g., timeliness, conscientiousness, complies with practicum site's policies and procedures, displays a professional manner, possesses emotional stability and maturity, shows awareness of and attention to self-care, seeks supervision and consultation with appropriate supervisors when needed) Sensitivity to and awareness of ethical and legal issues (e.g., knowledgeable about and acts in accordance with relevant laws, ethical codes, professional standards/guidelines, works to resolve ethical dilemmas with appropriate decision making, conducts self in an ethical manner in all professional activities) Clinical documentation/note-keeping (e.g., clinically logical, timeliness, conciseness) Self-reflection and self-assessment skills (e.g., demonstrates awareness of their own clinical competencies and areas for continued development, engages in self-reflection regarding their personal and professional functioning) Notes/Comments on Ratings: Please explain in the space below.
+If concerns are pand recommend strategies for improvement. orese nt, pl ease spec cify 1 the c onceri as $\dashv$ What would you identify as the areas where your s continued clinical skill development and training? uper visee coul d be nefi t fro m